Statric/dedaptive/README.md

 PHQ-9 and GAD-7 item responses observed in a real sample.
 Simulations were based on models trained on the original data set used in the publication of Wyss et al. (2025).
-The exact procedure for the data generation is described in the section *Simulate a data set* below.
+The exact procedure for the data generation is described in the section 5 (*Simulate a data set*) below.
 The data set contains sex and age as well as 16 item responses: the nine items of the Patient Health Questionnaire-9 (PHQ-9) and the seven items of the Generalized Anxiety Disorder-7 (GAD-7) scale.